1. RULES OF PLAY

 2.9.1 Each team will be liable for Team Fees for each night of scheduled play (except Finals), unless the team receives a forfeit or has a bye scheduled.

-2.9.2 Captains are responsible for the collection and payment of the team fees and registrations if applicable.
-(If Captains are experiencing difficulties concerning money collection they should consult the Treasurer)
+2.9.2 Captains are responsible for the collection and payment of team fees.
+Team chat groups may be created, with all team members, if team fees fall in arrears.
+(If Captains are experiencing difficulties concerning money collection, they should consult the Treasurer)

 2.9.3 Team fees are to be deposited into the Association's bank account by close of business on the Friday of the week of play.